Solomon40/emmiBlog/README.md

 # Delta State EMMI Blog

-This project was created in the course of the first cohort of the [Emerging Model Markets Initiative](https://tech4dev.com/programs/emmi.html) powered by the [Delta State Government](https://deltaemergingmarket.com/).
+This project was created in the course of the first cohort of the [Emerging Market Model Initiative](https://tech4dev.com/programs/emmi.html) powered by the [Delta State Government](https://deltaemergingmarket.com/).

 ## Contributing